 In preparing the consolidated financial statements, Management makes various accounting estimates and judgements that affect the reported amounts and disclosures in the statements and in the notes to the financial statements.
 These are based on professional experience, historical data and other factors available to Management.
-By their nature, these include a degree of uncertainty and actual results may therefore deviate from the judgements and estimates at the reporting date.
-Judgements and estimates are continuously evaluated, and the effects of any changes are recognised in the relevant period.

 Accounting judgements and estimates considered significant in the preparation and understanding of the consolidated financial statements are listed below and described in more detail in the relevant notes: